 As you start to share your happy news, people will want to see photos of that all-important ring!
-Experiment with lighting, hand poses and angles to capture your perfect engagement ring selfie — if you’re not sure how then our engagement ring selfie article is here to help!
+Experiment with lighting, hand poses and angles to capture your perfect engagement ring selfie — simply search the hashtag #engagementringselfie on Instagram for lots of inspiration!

 After telling all the important people in person, it’s time to shout your engagement from the rooftops by sharing it on social media.
 Greg Canty from Fuzion Communication is an expert in social media and explains how to share your news:

 “Changing your personal status on Facebook is the first big way to let people know you are ‘hitched’.
 For the bride, posting an update with a picture of her new ring is totally irresistible and if she does think about it, even include a pic of the happy couple alongside.
 On Twitter of course you just have to use the hashtag #hitched.”

 As soon as you tell your friends and family you are engaged, you will be asked where and when you are planning to get married.
 It’s likely in the first few days or weeks you won’t really have a clue!
 Talk about this with your partner and see if you have a rough idea just to make sure you are both on the same page when you are talking to people.

 5. Have Your Ring Sized

 It’s likely that you will need to have your engagement ring resized to ensure it fits perfectly.
 Although it may make you sad to be away from your brand new sparkler for a few days, it will be worth it when you know your ring fits perfectly and you know there is no chance of it coming off!
 If you got engaged on holiday and are having the ring re-sized at home then it’s a good idea to wait a few days after a long haul flight as that could cause your fingers to slightly swell.